 Whether or not you consider yourself a generally patient person, we can all collectively agree that waiting for nail polish to dry is a special form of torture.
 Especially during this time of social distancing, with some choosing to forgo their professional gel manicures for the DIY variety, we find ourselves blowing on wet paint more often than we'd like.

-So, whether you're brushing up on your nail-art skills or just swapping your polish colors out of sheer boredom, we've assembled some quick-dry hacks to make the inevitable waiting process a little less agonizing.
+So, whether you're brushing up on your nail-art skills or just swapping your polish colours out of sheer boredom, we've assembled some quick-dry hacks to make the inevitable waiting process a little less agonising.

 Consider these steps before this weekend's DIY mani-pedi, or just read through and keep them in mind the next time you pick up a bottle of nail polish.